aklivity/zilla-docs/src/reference/config/telemetry/exporters/exporter-otlp.md

 #### options.signals

-> `array` of `strings`
+> `array` of of `enum` [ "logs", "metrics" ]

 Specifies what signals should be exported.
-Currently only `metrics` is supported.
-The default behaviour is to export all supported signals.
+The default behavior is to export all supported signals.

 #### options.endpoint